Inverza app icon Inverza app icon

 AI Weather Chat

 Ask an AI assistant about shooting conditions in plain language.
-The built-in AI is included - try free for 14 days, then $4.99/year.
+The built-in AI (Google's newest Gemini model) is included - try free for 14 days, then $4.99/year.
 Or bring your own key for Claude, Gemini, or ChatGPT.

 🌍